-Google’s upcoming Licensable badge feature should make it easy to find licensable images without needing to leave Google Images.
-We take a look at how it will work and how to prepare for it.
+Google’s new Licensable badge feature should make it easy to find licensable images without needing to leave Google Images.
+We take a look at how it works and how to prepare your images and site for it.

-Google is currently working on a new Google Licensable badge feature, which should make it easier to find and license images for use.
+Google has recently launched a new Google Licensable badge feature, which should make it easier to find and license images for use.

 For many, this is a change that’s welcome but long overdue.
 As our recent article on image downloading attitudes explained, research indicates that many people use search engines to find images they want to use, with a majority specifically using Google Images.
 That in itself isn’t an issue, more the fact that many people are prepared to download images straight from these searches, without regard for copyright or licensing restrictions that may be in place.

 This is despite warnings that have been present on Google Images results since 2018, which explain that an image may be subject to copyright protection.

 Google released some information on the badge while the feature was still in beta, but the company has now made it fully available.